JPLMLIA/pdsc/README.md

 # Scripts

-To get lroc distributed samples around the globe, you can call get_distritubed_samples.py.
+To get lroc distributed samples around the lunar globe, you can call get_distritubed_samples.py.
 Either pass in parameters from the command line, or update the defaults in the script.
 Here is a calling example:

 ```
 conda activate p37